 Troy's latest focus has been on using kites to cross large Alaskan ice fields.
 He crossed the Bagley Ice field in 2011, and made a successful crossing of the largest non-polar ice field in North America, the Bagley, in 2013.

-While not on expedition, Henkels works as a Communication Technician and calls Alaska home.
+While not on expedition, Henkels works as a Remote Communication Technician and calls Denali Park, Alaska home.
 Troy earned his BA degree in Business Management at the University of Northern Iowa.
 He has traveled and lived in various places across the U.S. and around the world, including Iowa, Missouri, Colorado, Virgin Islands, Alaska, Australia, and Antarctica.
-He is an avid mountaineer, ice climber, paraglider, journalist, mountain biker, kite surfer, musician, photographer, cinematographer, and most recently published author.
+He is an avid mountaineer, ice climber, paraglider, journalist, mountain biker, kite surfer, musician, photographer, cinematographer, and published author.